(Disclosure: Some of the links below may be affiliate links)

 One thing you should not forget is that you should consider your allocation on your entire net worth.
 For instance, I am considering my second pillar as bonds due to its very conservative investment.
 Therefore, I am not investing in bonds in my investment portfolio.
 In my broker account, my allocation is 100% to stocks.

-There is another thing that is very important.
+There is another crucial thing.
 You should hold bonds in your home currency, ideally bonds from your own country.
 These bonds are supposed to stabilize your portfolio.
 Therefore, you do not want to have currency risk with them.
-Moreover, bonds are very different from another country to another.
+Moreover, bonds are very different from one country to another.
 In the United States, treasury bonds are quality bonds and have nice yield.
 However, here in Switzerland, bonds have negative yields.
 And in some countries, bonds are riskier.
 Therefore, you need to consider the bonds available in your country to decide your asset allocation.

 Although you could, you should probably not hold only stocks of your own country.
 Your international allocation is the percentage of foreign stocks in your portfolio.
 You could also have international bonds and then decide on your international bonds allocation.
 But I do not think that international bonds should be in a standard portfolio.
 So, we should focus on international stock allocation.

 However, for people in the United States, the international allocation can be quite small.
 Some people in the U.S. do not have any international stocks in their portfolios.
 The United States stock market is around 50% of the entire world stocks.
 Therefore, there is less interest in having a large international allocation.
 On the other hand, for a small country, you are losing out on a lot of stocks if you only invest in the local stock market.

 Personally, my international allocation is 80%.
 I only hold 20% of Swiss stocks.
 The rest are stocks from the entire world.